 Age: amongst children, kids below 5 years of age are more prone.
 It is also common in teenagers and young adults.
 It can also occur in elderly people due to associated multiple factors.

 People with low immunity: conditions that lower immunity such as HIV, diabetes, cancer, chemotherapy, chronic alcoholism, and others.

 Non vaccinated people: studies have found a higher risk in people who have not received or completed vaccination.

 People living in group settings: students in boarding schools and dormitories or soldiers in military bases are at higher risk of getting meningococcal infection.

 Pregnant females: are more prone to get infected from listeria due to reduced immunity.

-There can be a number of signs and symptoms associated with meningitis which can appear to be similar to symptoms of common flu (influenza virus infection).
+There can be a number of signs and symptoms of meningitis associated with meningitis which can appear to be similar to symptoms of common flu (influenza virus infection).

-Following symptoms could be present in patients more than 2 years old.
+Following symptoms of meningitis could be present in patients more than 2 years old.

 • High fever

 • Headache- severe headache or headache with nausea or vomiting